jflorian/doubledog-koji/README.md

 Apache's httpd.
 It also manages Koji's skeleton file system.
 The Koji Hub may be run on the same host as the Koji Web, but that's not required.

-##### `client_ca_cert_source`
+#####  `client_ca_cert_content`, `client_ca_cert_source`
-Puppet source URI providing the CA certificate which signed the client certificates that wish to connect to this Koji Hub.
+Literal string or Puppet source URI providing the CA certificate which signed the client certificates that wish to connect to this Koji Hub.
 This must be in PEM format and include all intermediate CA certificates, sorted and concatenated from the leaf CA to the root CA.

 ##### `db_host`
 Name of host that provides the Koji database.